mathesar-foundation/mathesar-wiki/projects/installation-improvements-0_1_4.md

   - Optionally, accept boolean to remove Mathesar Schema when the user database credential is removed from Mathesar
   - If the boolean to remove Mathesar schema is `True`, we should remove Mathesar schema first before removing the credentials from Mathesar
 - Remove the usage of `django.contrib.postgres.fields.ArrayField` so that we can use `SQLite` for the internal Mathesar database.
+- Remove type annotations to get Mathesar working with a wide band of Python

 ### Design and Frontend Work
 - UI for getting the user database credentials from the user